Infertility and Loss: Two Great Spiritual Teachers

 Whenever I read a new post, I felt like I was right there beside her on the journey: Through the fear (what if I never ______?)
 The joy (it worked!)
 The doubt (triplets, what are we doing?!)
 Total confusion (the doctors say we need to “reduce” triplets?)
 And WTF kind of horrible word is that anyway?…To finally, adjusting to her body, and starting to love it and relax.
 And then, the unthinkable.
 Losing the baby at almost six months.

-It’s been almost 8 months since that last blog post, and I wanted to interview Sara about the blog and/or re-print (when she was ready – of course she would never have imagined how this would turn out when she started blogging) because I was so very proud of her raw honesty and desire to open us up about this subject – and also very curious about this great test of her spirituality.
+I interviewed Sara about the blog and/or re-print (when she was ready - of course she would never have imagined how this would turn out when she started blogging) because I was so very proud of her raw honesty and desire to open us up about this subject – and also very curious about this great test of her spirituality.

 Q & A: